heptarch/heptarch.github.io/drafts/rbl2.md

 tends to be more constrained by revenue and other research-exogenous factors.
 Neither path is ideal.
 Bell had the best of both worlds.
-Although its material circumstances are unrepeatable, maybe there is some other way to combine their merits.
+Although its material circumstances are unrepeatable, maybe there is some other way to combine the merits of the Ivory Tower and the boardroom.

 ## 1. <a href="#toc">Containers</a><a id="sec-1" name="sec-1"></a>